Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Share the results in a social media report

-To use your social media data for marketing, you can compile it into an easy-to-digest format with analyzing programs or manually create a professional presentation of it.
+To use your social media data for marketing, you can compile it into an easy-to-digest format by analyzing programs or manually creating a professional presentation of it.

 You can collect clicks, shares, comments, and more to track engagement.
 Reach is vital to social media marketing efforts as it helps establish your brand’s online reach.
 Engagement is a key metric that should be tracked with raw data like impressions and visits to profiles of people who follow you on social media.